Nybo/curly-carrot/README.md

-Doom executable is located in: /usr/bin/chocolate-doom Use "export SDL_NOMOUSE=1" before if no mouse is present chocolate-doom-setup is useful for setup
+Doom executable is located in: /usr/bin/chocolate-doom .

+Use "export SDL_NOMOUSE=1" before if no mouse is present.

+chocolate-doom-setup is useful for setup.